Ravelin Sports Centre landscaping works begin

 The University’s Ravelin Sports Centre recently won best Public Sector Project: Design Stage at the BREEAM Awards 2020 and has achieved the top rating of ‘Outstanding’, setting a significant benchmark as one of the UK’s greenest sports centres.
 BREEAM is a long-established world-leading rating system for certifying the sustainability of buildings.

-Ravelin Sports Centre will feature a swimming pool, 175 station fitness suite, climbing wall, ski simulator and sports hall and is due to open to the public next year.
+Ravelin Sports Centre will feature a swimming pool, 175 station fitness suite, climbing wall, ski simulator and sports hall and is due to open to the public in 2022.

 The University is investing £400M over 10 years into developing its campus in Portsmouth’s city centre.
 This Estate Masterplan includes constructing new landmark buildings and creating new public spaces in order to support its strategy to be sustainable and create a vibrant experience for all.